Write us

 Sacsayhuaman Age

-Today, Sacsayhuaman is one of the most impressive settings for the celebration of the Inti Raymi or "Festival of the Sun", which every June 24 revives the ancient Inca ceremonies in honor of the sun god.
+Today, Sacsayhuaman is the perfect setting for the celebration of the Inti Raymi, or "Festival of the Sun."
+This festival is held every June 24 and revives the ancient Inca ceremonies in honor of the sun god.
 Thousands of national and foreign visitors gather on its esplanade to witness this artistic representation.

-The fortress is a masterpiece of Inca architecture, known for its cyclopean construction: its walls are made of enormous blocks of stone that fit together perfectly, a technique that still amazes archaeologists and engineers today.
-Some of these stones are 9 meters high, 5 meters wide, and 4 meters thick, with an estimated weight of up to 125 tons.
+The fortress is a masterpiece of Inca architecture, renowned for its cyclopean construction: its walls are made of enormous blocks of stone that fit together perfectly, a technique that continues to amaze archaeologists and engineers today.
+These stones are massive.
+Some are 9 meters high, 5 meters wide, and 4 meters thick.
+They weigh an estimated 125 tons.

-The complex has three stepped platforms, each with an average length of 360 meters, connected by stairs and access doors that reveal the strategic planning of its design.
-At the top is the Throne of the Inca, carved directly into the rock and oriented towards the main esplanade, from where the sovereign could witness ceremonies and military acts.
-Very close by is the "Rodadero", a natural formation of polished rock that the ancient Incas used for recreational purposes and that today continues to be a curiosity for visitors.
+The complex has three stepped platforms, each 360 meters on average, connected by stairs and access doors that reveal the strategic planning of its design.
+The Throne of the Inca is at the top.
+It is carved directly into the rock and oriented towards the main esplanade.
+From there, the sovereign could witness ceremonies and military acts.
+The "Rodadero" is nearby.
+It's a natural formation of polished rock that the ancient Incas used for recreational purposes.
+Today, it's a curiosity for visitors.

 Sacsayhuaman architecture

-• The architecture in Sacsayhuaman has sacred constructions such as residential buildings, towers, shrines, warehouses, roads and aqueducts.
-That is why the shape and harmony of the landscape is similar to other Inca sacred places such as Machu Picchu.
+• Sacsayhuaman's architecture features sacred constructions such as residential buildings, towers, shrines, warehouses, roads, and aqueducts.
+The landscape's shape and harmony mirrors that of other Inca sacred places, like Machu Picchu.

 • The main wall of Sacsayhuaman is built in a zigzag with gigantic stones up to 5 meters high and 2.5 meters wide (between 90 and 125 tons in weight).

-• The south side is bounded by a polished wall approximately 400 meters long.
-The east and west are limited by other walls and platforms.
+• The south side is defined by a polished wall that spans approximately 400 meters.
+The east and west are defined by other walls and platforms.

-• According to the Peruvian chronicler Inca Garcilaso de la Vega, Sacsayhuaman was the greatest architectural work that the Incas built during their heyday.
+• The Inca chronicler Inca Garcilaso de la Vega stated that Sacsayhuaman was the greatest architectural work the Incas built during their heyday.

 Cusco City Tour

-• The Sacsayhuaman Archaeological Park It has an area of more than 3,000 hectares and is located at an altitude of 3,700 meters above sea level.
+• Sacsayhuaman Archaeological Park is an impressive 3,000-hectare site located at an impressive 3,700 meters above sea level.

-• It is located 3 kilometers from Cuzco, capital of the ancient Inca Empire.
+• It is located 3 kilometers from Cuzco, the capital of the ancient Inca Empire.

-• It is believed to have been a military fortress, but recent research has conferred religious purposes on it.
+• It is believed to have been a military fortress, but recent research definitively shows that it was actually used for religious purposes.

-• It could be a temple dedicated to the cult of the sun.
+• It is a temple dedicated to the cult of the sun.

-• Construction took more than 50 years and approximately 20,000 men are said to have worked on it.
+• Construction took more than 50 years, with approximately 20,000 men working on it.

 • Sacsayhuaman had channels for the distribution of water in the fortress.